simpleanalytics/blog/_posts/2022-02-23-why-simple-analytics-is-a-great-alternative-to-matomo.md

 title: Why Simple Analytics is a great alternative to Matomo
 author_slug: iron
 author: Iron Brands
-excerpt: "This article outlines the key differences between two Google Analytics alternatives: Matomo and Simple Analytics (we will cover PiwikPro later).
-Both Matomo and Simple Analytics share more similarities with each other than with Google Analytics.
-Still, there are essential differences worth noting."
+excerpt: "What are the differences between Simple Analytics and Matomo, and why is Simple Analytics a great alternative."
 image: https://assets.simpleanalytics.com/blog/matomo/matomo-versus-simple-analytics.png
 lang: en
 ---